Federated Learning in the Presence of Adversarial Client Unavailability: Introduction

-where $\sup_{F_1, \cdots, F_M}$ is taken over all local objectives that collectively satisfy the $(B,G)$-heterogeneity condition, $\calA$ is all adversarial client unavailability subject to $\epsilon$-adversary dropout fraction, and $\inf_{\hat\theta}$ is taken over all algorithms $\hat{\theta}$ that have only access to noisy local gradients. \end{theorem} \begin{compactitem}[$\bullet$] \item The achievability of $O(\epsilon\pth{G^2+\sigma^2})$ is proved in \prettyref{sec:non-convex} by analyzing variants of FedAvg or FedProx.
-We also characterize their convergence speeds and show that $\calR(\hat{\theta}_t)$ approaches $O(\epsilon\pth{G^2+\sigma^2})$ at a speed of $O(1/\sqrt{T})$ for non-convex functions (with general form in Theorem \ref{thm:nonconvex} and explicit speeds in Corollary \ref{cor:convergence-rate}) and $O(1/T)$ for strongly-convex functions (Theorem \ref{thm:strongly_convex}).
-These convergence speeds are on par with the centralized settings~\cite{ghadimi2013stochastic,nemirovski2009robust}, and are the best possible for any first-order method that has only access to noisy gradients~\cite{arjevani2022lower,gu2021fast}. \item The impossibility of $o(\epsilon\pth{G^2+\sigma^2})$ is shown in Section \ref{sec: challenges and limits} (Theorem \ref{thm:nonconvex-lb-dropout-G}). \end{compactitem} Interestingly, among the two heterogeneity parameters $B$ and $G$, only $G$ appears in the estimation error $O(\epsilon\pth{G^2+\sigma^2})$.
-Our analysis reveals that $B$ instead influences the convergence speed.
+\end{itemize} where $\sup_{F_1, \cdots, F_M}$ is taken over all local objectives that collectively satisfy the $(B,G)$-heterogeneity condition, $\calA$ is all adversarial client unavailability that is subject to $\epsilon$-adversary dropout fraction, and $\inf_{\hat\theta}$ is taken over all algorithms $\hat{\theta}$ that have access to noisy local gradients only. \end{theorem} Importantly, the lower and upper bounds match each other up to a universal constant factor. \begin{itemize} \item The upper bounds are proved in \prettyref{sec:convergence} by analyzing variants of FedAvg or FedProx.
+We also characterize their convergence speeds to be $O(1/\sqrt{T})$ and $O(1/T)$, respectively.
+These convergence speeds are on par with the centralized settings~\cite{ghadimi2013stochastic,nemirovski2009robust}, and are the best possible for any first-order method that has only access to noisy gradients~\cite{arjevani2022lower,gu2021fast}.

-It is worth noting that our adversarial client unavailability model can be viewed as a special case of Byzantine attacks \cite{lynch1996distributed,bonomi2019approximate}.
-Nevertheless, existing Byzantine-resilient results are not applicable to our problem.
-A distinctive feature of our problem is that the set of faulty clients is changing over time, which results in selection bias that may accumulate throughout the entire process.
-Specifically, at every round the adversary can inspect all the local gradients and all the past information to adaptively select a subset of clients to be non-responsive.
-This selection bias is largely overlooked in existing Byzantine-resilient FL literature.
-We defer detailed discussions to~\prettyref{app: Byzantine literature}.
+\item The threshold $0.1$ of the assumption $\sqrt{\epsilon} B \le 0.1$ is chosen for the ease of presentation.
+Our results continue to hold when $\sqrt{\epsilon} B \le c_0$ as long as $c_0<1$ yet at the expense of inflating the estimation error upper bounds by a large constant factor.
+The assumption $\sqrt{\epsilon} B <1$ is to some extent necessary.
+This is because as $B$ increases, the $F_i$'s become more dissimilar, resulting in a reduced ability to tolerate adversarial dropouts.